ManuelPeh76/Website-Downloader/readme.md

 Now you can run the app with `npm start`.

 This opens a cmd window, which will launch the app.
-Windows users can create an app package, to make it a standalone app (without the need to run a second window beside it):
+To make it a standalone app (without the need to run a second window beside it), you have to create an app package:
 ```cmd
 npm run build
 ```